The Best Vegan Thai Restaurants in Seattle

 Post-pandemic, we’re looking forward to sitting down for their all-you-can-eat lunch buffet.
 Visit Araya’s Place

-Jhanjay is a cozy hole-in-the-wall vegetarian restaurant located in Wallingford.
+45th Street is a cozy and cute vegetarian restaurant located in Wallingford.
 A popular haunt amongst vegans, vegetarians, and omnivores alike, this place is a guaranteed hit no matter who you take along with you.

 Thai Siam Restaurant in Ballard has a dedicated vegetarian section of its menu that includes vegan options, like the Dressing Rama and the Lard Nar.